Lubbock mother continues to search for missing son

 “Just help us.
 Anybody knows anything.
 Just let us know,” Flores said.

 Joey Gonzales has black hair and brown eyes.
-She has a double T tattoo as well as a chopped front tooth.
+He has a double T tattoo, as well as a chopped front tooth.

-If you have any information on where Joey might be, or have information on the remains found, call Lubbock Police at their Crime Line at 741-1000.
-You can remain anonymous.
+If anyone has any information on where Joey might be, or have information on the remains found, call Crime Line at (806) 741-1000.
+Callers can remain anonymous.